 - Rental car collision insurance (secondary to your own policy)

 - Extended warranties

 - Concierge for booking event tickets, travel, and other services

-Bank of America customers can expect an above-average customer experience.
-At least that’s according to the 2020 J.D.
-Power Credit Card Satisfaction survey.
-Bank of America ranked third out of 11 major card issuers.
+Bank of America customers can expect a slightly below-average customer experience.
+At least that’s according to the 2021 J.D.
+Power U.S. Credit Card Satisfaction survey.
+Bank of America ranked fifth out of 11 major card issuers and scored a little below the average score.
 You can reach customer service via phone 24/7 and there’s a mobile app to manage your card and other Bank of America accounts.
 The bank also offers a free FICO score.